 Also, never try to recall the questions and answers whenever you’re preparing yourself for the IELTS exam.
 Memorizing often leads to fewer points.
 Instead of diverting your focus, you can focus solely on absorbing what’s being interacted with and providing transparent details.

 Now you’re well-acquainted with the common mistakes of the IELTS exam, and you won’t repeat the mistakes over and over again!
-Start your study abroad journey with Gurully and acquire the highest scores in IELTS with your determination and perseverance.
+Start your study abroad journey with Gurully and acquire the highest IELTS scores with determination and perseverance.